Apple Accessibility

 regardless of learning style or ability.

 The approach to accessibility within Apple technology sets it apart from many other providers.
-Accessibility is considered at every stage of the hardware, software, and
+Accessibility is considered at every stage of the hardware,

-a wide range of needs – including vision, hearing, motor skills, and challenges related to learning and literacy.
+designed to support a wide range of needs – including vision, hearing, motor skills, and challenges related to learning and literacy.

 Built-Right In